HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/firework_launcher.md

 - v0.18.3
   - Removed from the game.
 - v0.18.2
-  - Added back in golden airdops.
+  - Added back in golden airdrops.
 - v0.18.1
   - Removed from the game.
 - v0.18.0